AdobeDocs/commerce-operations.en/help/implementation-playbook/infrastructure/self-hosting/performance-tips.md

 # Self-hosting Adobe Commerce Performance Tips

-Using a flexible and powerful e-commerce platform shouldn't mean you have to sacrifice performance.
-There have been numerous improvements to the core application since Adobe Commerces' inception.
-In version 2.5.4 the Adobe Commerce engineering team performed a set test to benchmark the application.
-This helped bolster the fact that Adobe Commerce is capable at handling a large catalog of over 240 million SKUs, API request times are exceptional averaging 300 ms and the number of page views and orders placed per hour are phenomenal coming in at 2 million page views and 208,000 orders per hour.
+Using a flexible and powerful e-commerce platform does not mean that you have to sacrifice performance.
+There have been numerous improvements to the core application since Adobe Commerce's inception.
+In version 2.5.4, the Adobe Commerce engineering team performed a set test to benchmark the application.
+The test results demonstrated that Adobe Commerce is capable at handling a large catalog of over 240 million SKUs, API request times are exceptional averaging 300 ms, and the number of page views and orders placed per hour are phenomenal coming in at 2 million page views and 208,000 orders per hour.

-You can read the latest benchmark results by heading over to [Experience League - Adobe Commerce - Implementation Playbook - Benchmarks](https://experienceleague.adobe.com/docs/commerce-operations/implementation-playbook/infrastructure/performance/benchmarks.html){target="_blank"}
+See the latest benchmark results by heading over to [Experience League - Adobe Commerce - Implementation Playbook - Benchmarks](https://experienceleague.adobe.com/docs/commerce-operations/implementation-playbook/infrastructure/performance/benchmarks.html){target="_blank"}.

-To keep things as optimal as possible, having a set of tools and tips to follow will encourage a site owner to keep these standards in place when adding customizations and additional complexity to their project.
+To keep things as optimal as possible, follow these standards when adding customizations and additional complexity to your project.

-In the following sections we cover some topics to consider using and when possible some advice for how to optimize.
+The following sections cover topics to consider and advice for how to optimize your self-hosting implementation.

 ## Varnish